 $ make install

-To install the programm and the manpage system-wide in /usr
+To install the program and the manpage system-wide in /usr

 execute: